-Text is set to a particular style by selecting the text and then clicking on the style drop down and clicking on the required style.
-(Exactly the same as changing a font but using the style box.)
+Text is set to a particular style by selecting the text and then clicking on the required style.

 Modifying Styles

 To quickly change all the text that is formatted with a particular style, you can redefine the style.
 For example, if your main headings are 14 pt Arial, flush left, and bold, and you later decide you want your headings to be 16 pt, Arial Narrow, and centred, you don't have to reformat every main heading in your document.
 Instead, just change the properties of that style.